pranitastudent/T-shirt-Shop-Project/README.md

 <li><a href="https://stripe.com/gb">Stripe</a></li> STRIPE API is used as a payment method and the STRIPE dashboard can be used by the developer to see payments displayed.
 <li><a href ="https://aws.amazon.com/">AWS S3, IAM services</a></li> Images are stored in s3 buckets on AWS, Boto3 is used as dependency and AWS passwords are stored in env.py.
 <li><a href="https://fontawesome.com/">Font Awesome</a></li> Font Awesome is used to add icons to text to make it visually appealing.
+<li><a href="https://lokeshdhakar.com/projects/lightbox2/">LightBox 2</a></li> LightBox 2 is used to open up images in a separate window on the same page so the user can view the images clearly.

 </ul>